Acceptable Forms of Photo Identification

 For Legal Permanent Residents of the U.S.

-For Visa Waiver Program (VWP) Participants
+For Visa Waiver Program Participants

-VWP participants must present their valid original passport with a valid I-94 stamp.
+Visa Waiver Porgram (VWP) participants must present their valid original passport with a valid I-94 stamp.

-Effective January 9, 2009, foreign travelers coming into the U.S. under the VWP must “pre-authorize” themselves online through the Electronic System for Travel Authorization (ESTA).
+Effective January 9, 2009, foreign travelers coming into the United State under the VWP must “pre-authorize” themselves online through the Electronic System for Travel Authorization (ESTA).
 It is recommended that you log into ESTA as far in advance of your travel as possible, but not less than 72 hours before departure.

 For Persons with a Change in Citizenship

-*The Western Hemisphere Travel Initiative (WHTI) establishes document requirements for travel by land or sea into the United States from Canada, Mexico, and the Caribbean and Bermuda.
+*The Western Hemisphere Travel Initiative establishes document requirements for travel by land or sea into the United States from Canada, Mexico, the Caribbean, and Bermuda.
 Secure Electronic Network for Travelers Rapid Inspection (SENTRI) cards are for entry into the United States from Mexico, and NEXUS cards are for entry into the United States from Canada.
 Free and Secure Trade (FAST) cards are available to commercial drivers crossing both the northern and southern borders into the United States.

 While You Are Here